jbejjani2022/jbejjani2022/README.md

 - [VioLibrary](https://github.com/jbejjani2022/VioLibrary.git) - a full-stack web app for violin repertoire exploration and recommendation 🎻

 #### language
-- [SlavicGPT](https://github.com/jbejjani2022/SlavicGPT.git) (WIP) - generate your own fresh Dostoevsky and Tolstoy with GPTs trained on Russian text and Slavic literature ✍️
+- [SlavicGPT](https://github.com/jbejjani2022/SlavicGPT.git) (WIP) - generate fresh Dostoevsky and Tolstoy with GPTs trained on Russian text and literature scraped from the web ✍️
 - [bardle](https://jbejjani2022.github.io/bardle/) - a Shakespearean wordle 🪶

 #### math
-- [NetworkConnectivity](https://github.com/jbejjani2022/NetworkConnectivity.git) - a paper applying linear algebra to graph theory in the context of network analysis, with a Python application analyzing the connectivity of a collaboration network of jazz musicians 🕸️
+- [NetworkConnectivity](https://github.com/jbejjani2022/NetworkConnectivity.git) - a paper applying linear algebra to graph theory to solve network analysis problems, with a Python application analyzing the connectivity of a collaboration network of jazz musicians 🕸️

 #### other fun things
 - [SnakeCube](https://github.com/jbejjani2022/SnakeCube.git) - Snake, but 3D...and with LEDs! 🐍